I’m Emily Gussin, a food writer, editor and chef.

 Why little food goose?

 The name little food goose is a cumulation of descriptions of me.

 Little is simple: I am 5’1″, which is considered short.
 Despite my inability to reach the top shelf without the help of a stool (or a taller person), I have never considered myself small.
-The quote ‘though she be but little, she is fierce’ has always been one of my favourite lines of Shakespeare.
+The quote ‘though she be but little, she is fierce’ has always been one of my favourite lines of Shakespeare’s.
 I have it as a fridge magnet.
-Yet, my height is often pointed out to me.
+My height is often pointed out to me.

 Food is also pretty obvious if you know me.
 I love cooking and constantly dream of what to try next.
 The highlight of most of my days is eating.
 I travel to taste the flavours of the world.
 I am happiest when a mouthful of food surpasses my expectations.

 Goose is a little less straight-forward.
 My nickname from school developed from my surname and the inability of my teachers to say Gussin.
 FYI, it is pronounced ‘guss-in’ – no frills.
 However, every new teacher that took the register at secondary school assumed a more exciting alternative.
 I’ve had the French-accented ‘goosain’, the Italian-accented ‘gussini’ and, the one that stuck, ‘goosine’.
 My friends thought this was hilarious and adopted it for themselves.
 Soon after, Goosine was shortened to Goose.

 I have three years of experience working in editorial for consumer cake decorating magazines.
 I am also a Cordon Bleu trained chef, gaining a distinction in practical and in theory on the Intensive Diploma at Tante Marie Culinary Academy.
 If you’d like to read more about my work history, please see my LinkedIn.
 I am available for freelance writing, editing and recipe development.